Plot the stability paths of each variable (predictor), showing the selection probability as a function of the regularization step.

 If

-will be shown.
+TRUE, the predictor labels will be shown at the end of the stability paths.
+The predictor labels given inlabelswill be shown.
 If unspecified, the labels corresponding to the selected predictors will be added.
 If predictors have the same y-value in the last regularization step, the labels will be shown in a random order.
-One needs to useset.seed
+One needs to useset.seedto reproduce the plot in this case.- labels

 If